sigstore/policy-controller/docs/api-types/index-v1alpha1.md

 | match | Match allows selecting resources based on their properties. | [][MatchResource](#matchresource) | false |

 [Back to TOC](#table-of-contents)

+## ClusterImagePolicyStatus

+ClusterImagePolicyStatus represents the current state of a ClusterImagePolicy.

 ## ConfigMapReference